 While Google has stated that they don’t penalize sites for grammar or spelling errors, they have confirmed that more reputable pages do tend to have better spelling and better grammar.

-Matt Cutts, the head of webspam at Google and the SEO’s link to the minds behind the algorithmic madness, produced a video addressing this question about the relation between grammar and SEO.
-He says that no, spelling and grammar are not officially included in the list of over 200 factors Google specifically considers when they rank sites.
-For one thing, he said it would be difficult for Googlebot to first decipher the language of the page, and then be able to differentiate between multiple language on one page (he gives the example of a page in English with a random paragraph of Hungarian.
-Not necessarily spammy, but it could be tricky for Googlebot to note this).
+Matt Cutts, the head of webspam at Google, produced a video addressing the relation between grammar and SEO.
+He said that no, spelling and grammar are not officially included in the list of factors Google considers when ranking websites.
+He said it would be difficult for Googlebot to first decipher the language of the page and then differentiate between multiple languages.

 However, Bing looks pretty carefully at the quality of website content.